Both sides bury dead as Ukraine slides towards war

 GOVERNMENT OFFENSIVE

-Two days before the vote, Friday May 9, is the annual Victory Day holiday celebrating the Soviet Union's victory over Nazi Germany.
-Moscow has been openly comparing the government in Kiev to the Nazis, and Ukrainian officials say they are worried that the day could provoke violence.
-In Moscow, there will be a massive parade of military hardware through Red Square, a Soviet-era tradition revived by President Vladimir Putin.

-The past few days have seen government forces press on with an offensive but make little progress in the east, where separatist rebels have so far held firm at their main outpost in the town of Slaviansk and shot down three Ukrainian helicopters.
+The past few days have seen government forces press on with an offensive in the east, where separatist rebels have so far held firm at their main outpost in the town of Slaviansk and shot down three Ukrainian military helicopters.

 Interior Minister Arsen Avakov said on Tuesday more than 30 separatists had been killed in fighting around Slaviansk, but there was no confirmation of such a figure.
 The rebels, who triggered fighting in the area on Monday by ambushing government troops, said four of their number had been killed.

-At roadblocks in the town, some armed fighters have been replaced by civilians, like Alexandra, in her late 20s, who said she leaves her 10-year-old daughter at home each morning, puts a starting pistol in her belt and walks to the barricades.
-The tactic of putting civilians at the front could make a government offensive more difficult.

-"We have two options - to use heavy artillery ... wipe everything out, put the flag up and report that everything has been done.
-The second option is a gradual blockade, destroying provocateurs and sabotage to prevent injuries among the population.
-We are carrying out the second scenario," said acting defence minister Mykhailo Koval, explaining why the operation has taken so long and achieved so little.
+The Ukraine crisis has led to a confrontation between Moscow and the West unseen since the darkest days of the Cold War.

-Since a pro-European government took power after the uprising that toppled pro-Russian President Viktor Yanukovich, Putin overturned diplomatic convention by declaring Moscow's right to send troops across borders to protect Russian speakers.
+Since a pro-European government took power after the uprising that toppled pro-Russian President Viktor Yanukovich in February, Russian President Vladimir Putin overturned decades of diplomacy by declaring Moscow's right to intervene to protect Russian speakers in the neighbouring former Soviet republic.

-In March, Russia seized and annexed Crimea, and in the weeks that followed, armed separatists have taken control of most of the eastern Donbass coal and steel region, which accounts for around 15 percent of Ukraine's population and a third of industrial output.
+In March, Russia seized and annexed Ukraine's Crimea region, and in the weeks that followed, armed separatists have taken control of most of the eastern Donbass coal and steel region, which accounts for around 15 percent of Ukraine's the population and a third of industrial output.

 Moscow has tens of thousands of troops massed on Ukraine's eastern frontier.
 The outbreak of violence in Odessa, hundreds of kilometres away near a Russian-occupied breakaway region of neighbouring Moldova, means the unrest has spread across the breadth of southern and eastern Ukraine.